Henry M. Moreno

-Henry M. Moreno (September 17, 1929 – February 2, 2020) was an American trainer and owner of both American Quarter horses and Thoroughbreds.
+Henry Moreno (September 17, 1929 – February 23, 2020) was an American trainer and owner of both American Quarter horses and Thoroughbreds.

 Background

 Moreno grew up on his family's Quarter Horse ranch in southern California.
 As a young man, he served with the United States Army during the Korean War after which he embarked on a career in horse racing as a trainer of Quarter Horses before switching to Thoroughbreds in 1961.
 He is best known for his work with female horses and had success with several racemares he imported from South America.

 Thoroughbred racing

 Henry Moreno won numerous top level stakes in California with different horses.
 Of them, the Irish-bred racemare Sangue, who won the Prix de Psyché in France at age three, began racing in the United States as a four-year-old in 1982.
 Under Moreno's care, the daughter of Lyphard won three Grade 1, four Grade 2, and two Grade 3 races in two years of racing.